curry-packages/coosy/README.md

 There are also
 [slides about COOSy](https://www.michaelhanus.de/slides/PADL04.pdf)
-which has been presented at PADL 2004.
+which have been presented at PADL 2004.

 # Important note